Michelle Bianco

 • Caregivers spend an average of 26% of their personal income on care-related costs (Kiplinger, 2023)

-80% of working caregivers say their employer is more understanding of childcare than eldercare.
-That perception reflects a real gap in employer strategy.
-(AARP/S&P Global, 2024)
+“80% of working caregivers say their employer is more understanding of childcare than eldercare.
+That perception reflects a real gap in employer strategy.”

-Your Caregiving Employees Are Among Your Most Valuable
+Why Are Your Caregiving Employees Among Your Most Valuable?

-What is often missing from the cost conversation is this: an employee supporting an aging parent, coordinating care, and navigating a complex healthcare system isn’t just dealing with a personal challenge.
-They’re actively developing a set of capabilities that research shows are among the most valuable, and difficult to cultivate.
+Because caregiving builds the exact capabilities employers struggle to develop.
+What is often missing from the cost conversation is this: an employee supporting an aging parent, coordinating care, and navigating a complex healthcare system is not just dealing with a personal challenge.
+They are actively developing a set of capabilities that research shows are among the most valuable and difficult to cultivate.

 MIT Sloan Management Review (March 2026): Caregiving skills achieved 100% overlap with the top managerial skills in demand across all occupations: adaptability, problem-solving, decision making, and leadership.